gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallVolumesHowTo.md

 To configure the volumes, move to the `Tools` item of the __Main Menu__ and select it to bring up the `Tools` sub-menu.
 {{< screenshot "HOWTOs/UI-ToolsSubmenu-00.png" >}}Stroom UI Tools sub-menu{{< /screenshot >}}

-then move down and select the `Volumes` sub-item to be presented with the `Volumes` configuration window as.
+then move down and select the `Volumes` sub-item to be presented with the `Volumes` configuration window as seen below.
 We then move the cursor to the _New_ icon {{< stroom-icon "add.svg" "Add" >}}
  in the top left of the `Volumes` window and select it.
 This will bring up the `Add Volume` configuration window where we select our volume's node `stroomp02`.